 Public safety should be the top priority – every truck crash that occurs due to exhausted drivers carrying huge loads is avoidable.
 Sensible regulations protect us, and allow truckers to make a good living.

 Have you been affected by a truck crash?
-If so, your legal team at Hagen Rosskopf & Earle will put their legal expertise to work for you to defend your rights to adequate compensation.
+If so, your legal team at Hagen and Rosskopf will put their legal expertise to work for you to defend your rights to adequate compensation.
 Contact our offices today to obtain the best possible outcome.